 Global expansion is the logical goal for all businesses, whether it is for entering new markets, hiring global talent, or entering new industries.
 However, hiring across borders is no mean feat; it requires a deep understanding of local labor laws, the local taxation framework and other legal and regulatory compliance.
-In terms of the timelines, this can take anywhere between 3-9 months.
+In terms of the timelines, this can take anywhere between 3-9 months for an organization.

-By entering into employment contracts with your international employees on your behalf, EORs enable you to hire across multiple countries without having to set up a legal entity.
-While acting on behalf of the employer, some functions undertaken by the EOR include:
+By entering into employment contracts with your international employees on your behalf, EORs enable you to hire across multiple countries without having to set up a legal entity for employment.
+While acting on behalf of the employer, some functions undertaken by the EOR services include:

 - Ensuring compliance with all employment and labor laws: Every country has its own set of laws governing employment.
 Well versed with the legal regime of the country, the EOR ensures due compliance with all employment laws.

-- Connect with the local ecosystem: An EOR gives you direct access to the right resources within a specific geography – the right recruiting partners, legal and financial consultants, and even the workspace.
+- Connect with the local ecosystem: An EOR solution gives you direct access to the right resources within a specific geography – the right recruiting and outsourcing partners, legal and financial consultants, and even the workspace.